 Deputy Klug is a US Navy reservist as a Military Police Officer.
 His previous assignment was as The Leading Petty Officer for a 38 Naval Security Forces unit and is currently assigned as the Command Master-at-Arms for Naval Mobile Construction Battalion 14.
 His duties are as the Law Enforcement and Heavy Barrel weapons Instructor for the entire 680 personnel.
 He has two combat deployments, Iraq 2006-2007, and 2016-2017, one Humanitarian deployment for Hurricane Katrina Relief 2005.

 Deputy Jason Klug

-  Deputy Paynter has continued his education through the following training: Field Training Officer, Advanced Report Writing, Crisis Intervention Team Training, Interviews and Interrogations Training, Patrol Rifle Training, Annual Florida Association of School Resource Officer Conference, and Active Shooter Training.
+Deputy Garza has continued his education through the following training: Advanced Report Writing, Speed Measurement, Crisis Intervention Training and DUI training.

 Deputy Nicholas Danese has served with the DeSoto County Sheriff’s Office for 3 years, starting his career in January of 2018.

 Deputy Danese has served in the Uniform Patrol and Criminal Investigations Divisions.
 While working as a Detective, Deputy Danese specialized in Persons Crimes, Child Abuse, and Internet Crimes Against Children.
 Deputy Danese has specialized training which includes; Speed Measurement – Radar/LIDAR, Basic Patrol Rifle, Death and Homicide Investigations, Crisis Intervention Training, and the Basic School Resource Officer course through the Florida Association of School Resource Officers.